State and Local Pork Spending Data Notes

 - Dwyer Veteran Program Grants: these funds are used by county governments and SUNY to operate Joseph P. Dwyer Veteran “Peer to Peer” outreach programs.
 [R3051]

-- Economic Assistance Grants: these grants disburse Economic Development Assistance Program funding which was established in 2008 (Part QQ of Chapter 57 of the laws of 2008).
+- Economic Assistance Grants: these grants, authorized by the state Senate, disburse Economic Development Assistance Program funding which was established in 2008 (Part QQ of Chapter 57 of the laws of 2008).
 The authorizing resolutions are often updated in subsequent years.
-Negative amounts reflect amendments to previous resolutions and can involve changes in the amount, the recipient or the stated purpose.
+Negative amounts reflect amendments to previous resolutions and can involve changes in the amount, the recipient, or the stated purpose.
 [R3055]

 - Education & School Bullet Aid: Recipients are “certain school districts, public libraries, and not-for-profit institutions” and can include religious schools and museums.
 Each house of the Legislature passes its own resolution.
 The year is that in which the bullet aid resolution was passed, typically in June prior to the school year in which the money is received.
 [E826, R3050]